Consumer Information Disclosure

 It is Shiloh University’s mission to provide a world-class education at rates that are as affordable as possible.
 For information about our program and course costs, check out our Undergraduate Cost, Graduate Cost, and Doctoral Cost of attendance pages.

 Shiloh University is a Federal Student Aid–eligible institution offering a full range of tuition assistance programs as well as scholarships and discounts.
 Visit our Tuition and Aid pages for more information, or contact the Financial Aid Office.
 For incoming freshman considering full-time enrollment, check out our Net Price Calculator and our entrance and exit loan counseling information.

 Services for Students with Disabilities

 Shiloh University is committed to providing accessible education whenever possible to the disabled community.
-Find out more about our accessibility initiative and disability services here.
+Find information about accessibility accommodation and our disability policy on our Disability Accommodation Services page.

 Privacy of Student Records—Family Educational Rights and Privacy Act (FERPA)